SanyamGarg12/Codeforces-CLI/README.md

 I would like to thank the Codeforces platform and the developer community.

 Feel free to contribute, report issues, or suggest new features.
 Happy coding!

-## License:
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-When distributing this software, you must provide the source code and comply with the terms of the GPL license.
-If you make modifications to the code, document those changes.

-For more details, please refer to the [full text of the GPL license](https://www.gnu.org/licenses/gpl-3.0.html).

----